 - Emily Griffith Technical College - From its location in downtown Denver, Emily Griffith Technical College offers a Nurse Assisting Program that meets Colorado OBRA certification requirements and is designed to help you take and pass the state certification exam.
 Approved by the State Board of Nursing, the program is 92 hours in length.
-The typical cost, including books, is around $520.
+The cost is approx. $933 at the time of this writing.

 - Community College of Denver - Also located downtown, the Community College of Denver, or CCD, offers an affordable and popular Nurse Aide Program.
 You can choose from four-, seven-, or 15-week-long versions of the program, depending on your scheduling needs.
 Upon graduating, you will be eligible to take the Colorado Nurse Assistant Certification Exam.
-Tuition for this five-credit program costs around $900, which doesn't include books and other costs and fees.
+Tuition for this five-credit program costs $1169.50 at the time of this writing.
+This doesn't include books and other costs and fees.

-- Pima Medical Institute - Yet another school that's located right in Denver offers a popular CNA training program.
+- Pima Medical Institute - Yet another school that's located right in Denver offers a popular CNA program.
 Pima Medical Institute's Nursing Assistant/Nurse Aide Program takes around six weeks to complete.
-During those six weeks, you will receive 130 hours of training, which is broken up as follows: 52.5 hours theory, 37.5 hours lab, and 40 hours of clinical training.
+During those six weeks, you will receive 130 hours of learning, which is broken up as follows: 52.5 hours theory, 37.5 hours lab, and 40 hours of clinical practice.
 The latter takes place at nearby nursing homes and other extended care facilities.

-- Red Rocks Community College - You're really in luck if you live in Denver, because this school is located within the city's boundaries and offers a very popular CNA training program.
+- Red Rocks Community College - You're really in luck if you live in Denver, because this school is located within the city's boundaries and offers a very popular CNA program.
 Red Rocks' Nurse Aide program is approved by the Colorado State Board of Nursing.
 Upon graduating from the program, you will be able to take the state certification exam, which will enable you to get your license.
-The total cost of the program, including books, uniform, and other fees, is around $1,200.
+The total cost of the program, including books, uniform, and other fees, is around $1,200 at the time of this writing.

 - Arapahoe Community College - If you live in or near Littleton, CO, which is about nine miles from downtown Denver, Arapahoe Community College's Nurse Aide Program may be right up your alley.
 This four-credit program is approved by the Colorado State Board of Nursing.
 It is split into theoretical and practical segments, which ensure that you have the knowledge and skills that you need to pass the exam and earn your certification.
-At around $2,000, the cost to complete this program is a little higher than others, but most reviews of the program are very positive.
+At around $2,000 at the time of this writing, the cost to complete this program is a little higher than others, but most reviews of the program are very positive.

 - Pickens Technical College - Over in Aurora, which is about 10 miles from downtown Denver, you'll find Pickens Technical College.
-This popular school offers a very respected Nurse Aide training program that also happens to be very affordable.
-Indeed, the program only costs around $750, and that includes tuition, books, uniform, and other fees.
-The total length of the program is 105 hours, with 30 of those hours taking place at local nursing homes, where you will receive clinical training.
+This popular school offers a very respected Nurse Aide program.
+It costs approximately $1,314.52 at the time of this writing, and that includes tuition, books, program charges, student ID, and clinical charges.
+The total length of the program is 105 hours, with 30 of those hours taking place at local nursing homes, where you will receive clinical practice.
 The program is approved by the Colorado State Board of Nursing, and it arms you with the skills and knowledge that are needed to take and pass the state certification exam.